 - 1 teaspoon baking soda

-- 1 cup (190g) chopped dark chocolate or chocolate chips
+- 1 cup (180g) dark chocolate chunks or chocolate chips

 - Preheat oven to 350°F (177°C) and line two large baking sheets with parchment paper or silicone baking mats.

 - In a medium bowl, whisk the egg until beaten.
-Mix in the almond butter, then the brown sugar, baking soda, and cocoa powder.
-Mix everything together very well.
-Depending how thick and/or cold your almond butter is, you’ll have to use some arm muscles.
+With a big spoon or silicone spatula, or using an electric mixer, mix in/beat on medium speed the almond butter, then the brown sugar, baking soda, and cocoa powder.
+Beat/mix everything together very well.
+Depending how thick your almond butter is, you’ll have to use some arm muscle!
 Fold in the chocolate chunks until combined.

-- Scoop the dough, about 1.5 Tablespoons each, onto prepared baking sheet.
-Bake two batches - 6-7 cookies on each baking sheet each.
+- Scoop the dough, about 1.5 Tablespoons of dough each (I use this medium-size cookie scoop), onto prepared baking sheets and arrange 3 inches apart.
 Gently press down on the dough mounds with the back of a spoon.
-If you find the cookie dough balls are a little oily from your almond butter-- mine usually are-- blot each with a paper towel.
-If using the sunflower seeds, press several into the tops of each cookie dough mound before baking.
+If you find the cookie dough balls are a little oily from the almond butter (mine usually are) blot each with a paper towel.
+If using the sunflower seeds as pictured above, press several into the tops of each cookie dough mound before baking.

-- You can use homemade, natural, or commercial almond butter, however the type you use will alter their texture slightly.
-I found the best texture was with 1 cup of my homemade almond butter or 1/2 cup Jif Creamy Almond Butter and 1/2 cup all-natural, organic almond butter.
+- Almond Butter: You can use homemade, natural, or processed almond butter; however, the type you use will slightly change the texture.
+I found the best, smoothest texture was with 1 cup of homemade almond butter or 1 cup all-natural, organic almond butter.
 Be sure to stir in any excess oil on top of the natural brands, and get it completely mixed in.
-Otherwise, your cookies will spread.
-An equal amount of peanut butter can be used instead of almond butter.
+You can use crunchy almond butter, but the cookies will be a little crumbly.

 - Can I Use Another Nut Butter?
 Yes, you can use other nut butters such as peanut butter, cashew butter, or try sunflower seed butter for a nut-free option.

 Keywords: chocolate almond butter cookies